 The Interactive Bird Exhibit (formerly known as the Interactive Key) is a birdcall-matching game designed to promote interactive learning among children.
 When the power button is pressed, 1 of 4 birdcalls is played and then the user is asked to select which bird they think corresponds to the call.
 The 4 birds included in the game are 4 that actually live at the Columbian Park Zoo: the barn owl, the great horned owl, the American kestrel and the bald eagle.
 If they choose correctly, a "congratulations" sound will be played and then they will be prompted to correctly match the remaining 3 birds.
 If they choose the wrong bird, a "try again" sound will be played and they will be given another bird call of the ones left unmatched.
 Once all 4 birds are matched correctly, a closing message will be played and the game will turn off.
-This project began in January 2013, and it is scheduled for delivery this spring 2018 semester.
+This project began in January 2013, and it is scheduled for delivery this fall 2018 semester.

-Inspired by the St. Louis Zoo, the Columbian Park Zoo is implementing an animal interaction project for teaching and advertising purposes.
+Inspired by the St. Louis Zoo, the Columbian Park Zoo is implementing an Primate interaction project for teaching and advertising purposes.
 The project will house a camera in an interactive device that will allow the zoo to have close-up footage of animal interactions to use.
 This semester is the second semester the zoo team is working on this project.

 Rebecca Dvorak: Design Lead, Team Member